LocoField/ACServoMotionSimulator/README.md

 3. Communication
     - pn065 = n : communication station number
-    - pn068 = 67 : control emergency, alarm reset, and servo on by communication
+    - pn068 = 1 : servo on by communication
     - pn069 = 32767 : control all functions by communication
     - pn070 = 32703
     - pn071 = 32767